Bed Bug Control

 Where Do Bed Bugs Hide?

-• Mattresses, box springs, and bed frames.
+• Mattresses, box springs, and bed frames

-• Electrical outlets and baseboards.
+• Electrical outlets and behind picture frames

 How to Prevent Bed Bugs

-• While traveling:
+• When traveling:

 • At home:

-Effective Bed Bug Control Methods
+Effective Bed Bug Treatment Methods

 Professional Bed Bug Extermination